Yamaha CS2x: Display

 The display of the CS2x consists of 2 lines.
 The top line shows the sound category, e.g. Or for Organs, Pd for Pads, and Ld for Lead sounds.
 After that is the name of the sound, which can be changed by the user.
 The second line shows P_{Ι} or P_{ΙΙ} for the preset banks, U_{Ι} or U_{ΙΙ} for the user banks.
 If there is an E symbol visible, this means that the current sound has been edited and needs to be stored in the memory to keep the changes that have been made.
 Next to that the selected sound number, and below on the right a small indication of what layer and octave is selected.

 Small arrows on the top and bottom of the display show what state the CS2x is in, e.g. Performance, Multi, or Utility mode.

-Sequencer
+Accessories

 The Yamaha CS2x can be expanded with a small sequencer workstation module.
 The CS1x, CS2x and AN1x synthesizers all have a small lip on the right hand end of the front panel to accommodate a QY or SU sized module.
 The QY70 or QY100 module in particular were most suited in both appearance and support.

+Yamaha provided a Windows application for the CS2x called Tune'em uP that can be used to edit, save and load performances.
+It offers a GUI for modifying the various parameters, including the EQ parameters which are inaccessible from the synthesizer.